deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

 Once the Scout's Eagle Application, service project paperwork, letters of recommendation and these guidelines are reviewed, the Scout master is asked to introduce the candidate to the Board.
 The Scoutmaster can be invited to remain as an observer and may be called upon to clarify a point in question - however, it is the scout's Board of Review.
 The candidate is usually asked to begin the Board by reciting the Scout Oath and Scout Law.

-### The interview process:
+### The interview process

 1. Ask him questions about his understanding and adherence to the Scout Oath and Scout Law: The Board should make sure that good standards have  been met in all phases of the Scout's life.
 A  discussion of the Scout Oath and Scout Law is in keeping with the purpose of the review, to make sure that the candidate recognizes and understands the value of Scouting in his home, unit, school and community.
     * What is the hardest point of the Scout Law for him to live by - why?
     * What point of the Scout Law is the most important to him - why?
     * What does "Scouting Spirit" mean to him - why?
     * What do the various points of the Scout Law mean to him?
-    * What values has Scouting taught him that he thinks others see in him - at home, in his unit, at school and/ or in the community?
+    * What values has Scouting taught them that they think others see in them - at home, in his unit, at school and/or in the community?
-    * How does he live by the Scout Law and Oath?
+    * How do they live by the Scout Law and Oath?
-    * What do the different points of the Scout Oath mean to him?
+    * What do the different points of the Scout Oath mean to them?
     * What does "duty to God" mean to them?
     * What does "duty to Country" mean to them?
     * How do they "help others at all times"?